 Covered employers must inform employees if leave will be designated as FMLA-protected and the amount of leave counted against the employee's leave entitlement.
 If the employer determines that the leave is not FMLA-protected, the employer must notify the employee.

-Unlawful Acts by Employers - FMLA makes it unlawful for any employer to:

-· Interfere with, restrain, or deny the exercise of any right provided under FMLA; and

-Discharge or discriminate against any person for opposing any practice made unlawful by FMLA or for involvement in any proceeding under or relating to FMLA.
+Unlawful Acts by Employers - FMLA makes it unlawful for any employer to: interfere with, restrain, or deny the exercise of any right provided or to discharge or discriminate against any person for opposing any practice made unlawful by FMLA or for involvement in any proceeding under or relating to FMLA.